JammingJammerIsJammingToJam/space-trading-sim/README.md

 I know most people working on this are left-wing but no politics in your commits/pull requests

 Political Debates Can Be Opened In Discussions but should be seperate from working Discussions.
 (Although I don't know who you'd debate with)
-**Trump supporters can get easily scammed and we want money so put some pro-Trump stuff**